gregof/tc/README.md

 4
 4
 ```
 Method 'tc.out' accumulates results.
-Each call create new line.
+Each call create the new line.

 You can run testCases from command line:
 ```